 - The test information processed by NHS Scotland is kept for as long as is required to provide you with direct care and to support NHS Scotland initiatives to fight COVID-19.
-Information held for direct care purposes is stored in line with the Scottish Government Health and Social Care Records Management Code of Practice 2020.
-This means such information will be held for up to 7 years before it is deleted. - When positive test results are added to your personal medical records, this will be retained on these records for your lifetime. - The information processed by your school/ ELC or SAC setting will be kept [TO BE COMPLETED BY THE LOCAL AUTHORITY/ PRIVATE PROVIDER] - The information processed by DHSC will be kept in line with their privacy notice, for up to 8 years, in accordance with the Records Management Code of Practice for Health and Social Care 2016.
+Information held for direct care purposes is stored in line with the Scotial Care Records Management Code of Practice 2020.
+This means such information will be held for up to 7 years before it is deleted. - When positive test results are added to your personal medical records, this will be retained on these records for your lifetime. - The information processed by your school/ ELC or SAC setting will be held in line with other school data. - The information processed by DHSC will be kept in line with their privacy notice, for up to 8 years, in accordance with the Records Management Code of Practice for Health and Social Care 2016.